ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/102/zebra-iota-edge-sdk-102-tutorial.md

----
-title: Zebra-IOTA-Edge-SDK : Identity Enabler : 102 Tutorial <br> Managing credentials (Holder Application)
+# Zebra-IOTA-Edge-SDK : Identity Enabler : 102 Tutorial <br> Managing credentials (Holder Application)

----
+In this tutorial you will learn how to issue and present Verifiable Credentials through a blueprint application that incorporates the corresponding UI toolkit and libraries offered by the SDK for this purpose.

 ## Introduction